 It’s not enough to have a CISO.
 You need the Head of Engineering and the Head of Data Science to own the security of their teams.
 If a developer leaves an S3 bucket open, their direct manager must be the one to address it, not just the security team.

 Actionable Tip: Update your job descriptions.
 Ensure that “Adhering to Information Security Policies” is a KPI for your Lead Data Scientists and Engineering Managers.
-If it’s not in their review, they won’t prioritize it.
+If it’s not in their review, they won’t prioritise it.

 Step 2: Make Policies “Code,” Not Just Paper